cloudflare/cloudflare-docs/content/support/Third-Party Software/Content Management System (CMS)/Improving web security for content management systems like WordPress.md

 ## Stage One: Improve Site Security

-In this stage, you are reinforcing the zone’s security features, which may cause additional disruption to admin features until exceptions can be applied.
-For that reason, it’s recommended to make these changes with expected administrative downtime.
+In this stage, you are reinforcing the zone's security features, which may cause additional disruption to admin features until exceptions can be applied.
+For that reason, it's recommended to make these changes with expected administrative downtime.

 The following should be considered an overview of some recommended security actions, and not a comprehensive guide.
 Refer to the developer documentation for specific products or features for more information.